 […]

 He [Vespasian] said to him [Rabban Yoḥanan ben Zakkai]: I will be going to Rome and I will send someone else [to continue besieging the city].
 But ask something of me that I [can] give you.
-He [Rabban Yoḥanan ben Zakkai] said to him: Give me Yavne and its Sages and the dynasty of Rabban Gamliel [the Patriarch] and doctors to heal Rabbi Tzadok.
+He [Rabban Yoḥanan ben Zakkai] said to him: Give me Yavne and its Sages and the dynasty of Rabban Gamliel [the Patriarch] and medics to heal Rabbi Tzadok.
 Rav Yosef read the following verse about him, and some say it was Rabbi Akiva: “[I am the Lord…] Who turns wise men backward and makes their knowledge foolish” [Isaiah 44:25].
-He should have said to him to leave the Jews alone this time.
+He should have said to him to leave them alone this time.
+And why didn’t Rabban Yoḥanan ben Zakkai make this request?
+He maintained that Vespasian might not do that much for him, and there would not be even a small amount of salvation.

 Havruta

 Gil: In the text that we chose, we join the story of the destruction of the Second Temple at a stage where the Romans had already laid siege to Jerusalem.
 The Zealots spurned the Sages’ proposal to make peace.
 “Let us go out and engage [them] in battle,” they proposed.
 “You will not succeed,” the Sages replied; your war will be futile.
 To resolve the debate, the Zealots took a step from which there was no turning back: They torched the city’s stocks of grain, causing a general famine.
 Their purpose was to prod the population to wage war against the Romans—saying, as it were, that you, the Sages, will not be able to sustain the uncertain situation that prevailed, in which Jerusalem might manage to survive the siege with the help of its wealthy denizens.